 Hoppin' John Ingredients

 - Oil.
-1 tablespoon olive oil, or use vegetable oil, for cooking the vegetables.
+Olive oil, or use vegetable oil, for cooking the vegetables.

 - Vegetables.
-Use 1 large onion, 1 large green bell pepper, 1 stalk of celery (the Cajun Holy Trinity), along with 2 cloves garlic.
-I also add in 1 jalapeno pepper for extra flavor and some heat.
-Tasty!
+Use onion, green bell pepper, celery (the Cajun Holy Trinity), along with garlic.
+I also add in jalapeno pepper for extra flavor and some heat.

 - Smoked Ham.
-I use 1 pound of smoked ham, usually tasso ham, though you can use andouillle or other cuts of pork.
+I use smoked ham, usually tasso ham, though you can use andouillle or other cuts of pork.

 - Seasonings.
-I use 2 tablespoons of my own Cajun seasoning blend, though use your favorite.
-If you think it will be too spicy, only use 1 tablespoon.
+I use my own Cajun seasoning blend, though use your favorite.
 You can also use salt and black pepper to taste.
 Sometimes I toss in a bay leaf or two.

 - Black Eyed Peas.
-1 pound black eyed peas sorted through, rinsed, soaked and drained
+Dried black eyed peas sorted through, rinsed, soaked and drained.

 - Chicken Stock.
-4 cups chicken broth or more as needed, though you can use other stocks or broths, such as vegetable or beef.
+Chicken broth as needed, though you can use other stocks or broths, such as vegetable or beef.

 - Rice.
 Cooked white rice for serving.
 I prefer to cook them separately.
 Brown rice is good for this recipe, if you'd prefer.